Ethansito/quartz/content/TWClaim.md

 To assign a bastion to a range extender, right click the range extender to open up a selection menu.
 You will be able to select any bastion that belongs to you or any bastion that belongs to a tribe that gives you bastion permissions.

 ![[Pasted image 20231204231848.png]]

+## Protecting Buildings
+This section covers how to protect your builds (or anything you don't want broken).
+There are three ways of going about this.
+Each method has the same resource cost and the same protection applied.
+The one you use is a matter of preference/convenience.
+To leave the protection mode, simply type the command again to toggle off.

+### Reinforcing
+Reinforcing is for when you want to protect blocks that have already been placed.
+Do `/tribe reinforce [tribe name]` to enter reinforcing mode.
+You can also do `/tribe reinforce` to reinforce to your private group, which only you have access to.
+This personal claiming mode works with the other commands too.

+Once you are in reinforcing mode, hold the [[TWClaim#Config:|reinforcement material]] in your hand and right click the block you want to reinforce.
+If you want to claim an area of blocks, you can hold down right click while looking at each block you want to reinforce.
+If you try to reinforce a block that is already protected, you will be notified in chat, and you will keep the reinforcement material.

+### Fortifying
+Fortifying lets you protect blocks as you place them, which can be useful if you do not want to worry about whether you have protected what you have built.
+Simply hold the [[TWClaim#Config:|reinforcement material]] in your inventory and do `/tribe fortify [tribe name]` to enter fortifying mode.
+Personal claiming: `/tribe fortify`

+Once you are in fortifying mode, place the blocks you want, and the materials for protecting them will be taken out of your inventory automatically.
+If you run out of materials to protect your blocks, you will be unable to place more blocks and be notified in chat.

+### Claiming
+Claiming allows you to claim a volume of blocks that has already been placed, including air blocks.
+This is the only claiming method which allows you to claim air blocks.
+Do `/tribe claim [tribe name]`.
+Personal: `/tribe claim`.

+Once you are in claiming mode, you will need to select the corners of the volume of blocks you want to protect.
+Left click a block to mark it as the first corner, and right click the second block to mark it as the second corner.
+You will receive messages in chat telling you the coordinates of the blocks you picked for the corners.
+If you selected the wrong block, just left or right click again to reselect the corner.

+Once you are ready to protect the blocks, do `/tribe claim confirm`.
+If you have enough [[TWClaim#Config:|reinforcement materials]] in your inventory to protect the whole volume, they will be removed from your inventory, and the whole volume will be protected immediately.
+If you do not have enough to claim the whole volume, the claim will fail, and you will receive a chat message explaining that you do not have enough materials.

+#### Multiple Material Claiming
+There may be a rare case where you do not have enough of one type of material to claim the whole volume, but you do have enough of several types to claim the volume.
+However, using materials of different strengths to reinforce a volume would lead to inconsistencies in the protection of the blocks.
+If this situation happens, you will be asked to confirm that you want to claim the volume with multiple materials.
+Click the green confirm text in the message to confirm.

 ## Config:
 This should answer most questions not answered by the video, such as "what are the reinforcement and fuel materials?".